 All of these coffee farms/plantations have tours or events of some sort or another and the drive for any choice is an hour to an hour and a half.
 Most of the plantations in Puerto Rico are clustered in the mountains with Hacienda Muños as the exception.
 All of these can be found on Google Maps, Be sure to zoom in, not all turns are instinctive.

 This is a small plantation owned and run by Isreal and his wife Sandra with a a few employees at pick & plant times of the year.
 Be sure to make prior reservations by phone or email: 787-409-8083.
 The tour fee is $15 and lasts about 2 hours.
-This is a one-time fee as you can return again and again for the tours for free when you bring others with you There is generally a choice between an 11 am and a 2 pm tour.
+This is a one-time fee as you can return again and again for the tours for free when you bring others with you.
+There is generally a choice between an 11 am and a 2 pm tour.
 Israel does the farm tour and Sandra often has more to add while you are enjoying coffee from their expansive deck.
-The coffee is outstanding as are the views and the comradere.
+The coffee is outstanding as are the views and the comradery.
 Besides coffee they also have custom chocolates.
 For something special, go for the ones with the whole coffee beans.

 Hacienda Buena Vista, we made an unscheduled stop here and were delighted by the grounds and the kindness of the people.
-This property is no longer an operating coffee plantation, but you do see remnants of what once was and join a tour of the grounds with a walk to a waterfall.
+This property is no longer an operating coffee plantation, but you do see remnants of what once was and can join a tour of the grounds with a walk to a waterfall.
 The setting is lovely and it's current use is as an important ecology center.
 My recommendation is to look closely at this website and if they have an event or tour scheduled during your visit to Puerto Rico, make arrangements to go.
 We were impressed by how many things they offer for free.
 Do not be shy about booking a tour in Spanish, people love to share, someone will help you understand what is being said, Be open and interested!

-Hacienda Tres Angeles has the same starting directions to Adjuntas and a bit beyond, then heads up the opposite mountain slope, use your map app.
+Hacienda Tres Angeles has the same starting directions to Adjuntas as Sandra Farms, and a bit beyond, then heads up the opposite mountain slope, use your map app.
 This place has excellent coffee paired with a great view, nice setting and some good, simple food.
 Victor particularly enjoyed the soup, a large portion.
 While the tour is only given on Saturdays at 10 am, the cafe/restaurant is open F, S & S. Reserve the tour in advance by email or phone, 787-360-0019.
 Here you can purchase their coffee in custom artisan packaging worthy of future gift giving.